cansubeyaz/Vegetation_Segmentation_and_Classification/README.md

 - Custom implementation of logistic regression for binary classification
 - Uses LAB color space for better feature representation
 - Gradient descent optimization with configurable learning rate and iterations
-- Model can be saved and loaded using pickle
+- The model can be saved and loaded using pickle
 - Evaluation using precision-recall curves and F1 scores

 ![Performance Results](images/image_logisticregression.png)